 Excelsior Geyser

-Excelsior Geyser in Midway Geyser Basin
+Excelsior Geyser at Midway Geyser Basin

-Excelsior Geyser in Midway Geyser Basin
+Excelsior Geyser with blue steam at Midway Geyser Basin

 Grand Prismatic Spring